- PLPeter L.Verified BuyerI recommend this productRated 5 out of 5 stars6 hours agoSo far loving this rack.

-- EMEric M.Verified BuyerI recommend this productRated 5 stars1 week agoEasy assembly and mounting
+- GMGilberto M.Verified BuyerI recommend this productRated 5 out of 5 stars1 week agoGreat Product!

 We've speed tested our racks over 175 mph, in controlled conditions and with adequate safety measures.
 Nevertheless, going above the speed limit violates the SeaSucker warranty.
 You must obey all posted speed limits and traffic conditions; if there is no posted speed limit, we recommend not driving above 85 miles per hour.
 You must adapt your driving style and speed to road conditions, weather conditions, and the load on your SeaSucker rack.